CollabIP/elasticsearch-arm-templates/README.md

   * zoneId
   * scaleSetInstanceCount

  See full details in table below.
+Each is labeled as Tethr CUSTOM

 New Deploy scripts